RETESTING THE HAIR MINERALS

-THE RETEST LOOKS BETTER, BUT THE PATIENT FEELS WORSE OR THE SAME
+THE RETEST LOOKS BETTER, BUT THE PERSON FEELS WORSE OR THE SAME

-A patient with an improved test can feel worse for several reasons.
+A person with an improved retest can feel worse for several reasons.

 1. Retracing reactions.
 The most common reason is a healing reaction or retracing reaction.
 This can give rise to many kinds of symptoms.